 This publication reviews the history of trigeminal nerve injury, diagnosis and treatment from pre-surgical era (75 years ago) to the current time which was intially developed as a clinical skill in the mid-20th century and the use of continuing education courses in 2013.
 Educational training in Plastic and Reconstructive Surgery began in early 2000s and included hand surgeons, orthopedic surgeons, neurosurgeons, otolaryngology surgeons and now oral and maxillofacial surgeons.
 The article points out that "there is a paucity of trigeminal nerve surgeons".
-The

-Page 1909

-Appendix 1

-Subpage 25

-Request to Establish a Process of Accreditation

-Oral and Maxillofacial Surgery Clinical Fellowship

-In Trigeminal Nerve Surgery and Disorders

-Commission Only
+The c.
+Provide a list of all the currently operational programs in the dental education area or discipline.

+Page 1909 Appendix 1 Subpage 25 Ad Hoc Committee to Consider Request to Establish an Accreditation Process for OMS Fellowship in Trigeminal Nerve Surgery and Disorders Commission Only CODA Winter 2025